jbirnick/polybar-timer/README.md

 - ### `cancel`
   If there is a timer running it gets canceled.
 The `ACTION` will not get executed.

+- ### `pause`
+  If there is a timer running it's paused.
+If there is a timer running which is already paused, it restarts.

 ## Tips & Tricks